-To enter the AMI BIOS Setup Utility screens, press the <Delete> key while the system is booting up.
+To enter the AMI BIOS Setup utility screens, press the key while the system is booting up.

-Note: In most cases, the <Delete> key is used to invoke the AMI BIOS setup screen.
-There are a few cases when other keys are used, such as <F1>, <F2>, etc.
+Note: In most cases, the key is used to invoke the AMI BIOS setup screen.
+There are a few cases when other keys are used, such as <F3>, <F4>, etc.

 Each main BIOS menu option is described in this manual.
 The Main BIOS setup menu screen has two main frames.
 The left frame displays all the options that can be configured.
 Grayed-out options cannot be configured.
 Options in blue can be configured by the user.
 The right frame displays the key legend.
 Above the key legend is an area reserved for informational text related to the option currently selected in the left frame.
-When an option is selected in the left frame, it is highlighted in white.

 Note: The AMI BIOS has default informational messages built in.
-The manufacturer retains the option to include, omit, or change any of these messages.
+The manufacturer retains the option to include, omit, or change any of these informational messages.